 As research is being published on articular cartilage regeneration, it is becoming apparent that a combination of Prolotherapy, Platelet Rich Plasma (PRP) therapy, and Stem Cell Therapy is an effective treatment for cartilage regeneration in cases of knee osteoarthritis

 Research for PRP and Stem Cell Therapy

 Older tenets of medicine state that cartilage cannot be repaired.
 Now these tenets are being challenged in both human and animal studies.
-Researchers in Korea found that rabbits with osteoarthritis of the knees treated with Platet Rich Plasma Injections injections showed cartilage regeneration in all severities of knee osteoarthritis.
+Researchers in Korea found that rabbits with osteoarthritis of the knees treated with Platelet Rich Plasma Injections showed cartilage regeneration in all severity of knee osteoarthritis.
 The cartilage regenerative power of PRP injection in moderate knee osteoarthritis was greater than that in mild or very mild osteoarthritis.
 In other words the worse degeneration of cartilage the better PRP worked.
 1

 - In addition to PRP, research is confirming Stem Cell Therapy has shown significant promise for the repair or regeneration of damaged cartilage: “mesenchymal stem cells (MSCs) have great potential owing to their ability to create a reparative environment.”
 2

 In other published research the combination of stem cells and PRP were shown safe, effective, and reduced pain and improved function in patients with knee osteoarthritis.3 Other research states, that although surgical and pharmaceutical interventions are currently available for treating osteoarthritis, restoration of normal cartilage function has been difficult to achieve.
 Bone marrow-derived ‘mesenchymal stem cells’ appear to be ideally suited for therapeutic use in cartilage regeneration.4